Special Education - Generic (M.Ed.)

 Program Overview

-The goal of the master's degree in Special Education with a concentration in Generic Special Education is to prepare professional educators with advanced competencies related to the Special Education field.
-Graduates are prepared to engage in collaboration with stakeholders to improve outcomes for students/clients in all relevant settings.
+The goal of the Master of Education in Special Education degree with a concentration in Generic Special Education-Supervision is to prepare professional educators with advanced competencies related to the supervision of Special Education Admission, Review, and Dismissal processes as well as the direction of other Special Education professionals.
+Graduates learn strategies to provide leadership on their campus or within their district to increase the provision of best practices in programming, instruction, and assessment to improve outcomes for students/clients in all relevant settings.

 Degrees Offered